 Event Safety Training

-This is a training workshop run by British Canoeing appointed trainer.
-It follows a syllabus that includes:-
+Workshops are run by a British Canoeing appointed trainer.
+It follows a syllabus that includes:

 Awareness of safety management and duty of care